TheKye/EM-Framework/README.md

 All PRs should come from your own fork and be PR'd in

-Main Repo will contain up to 3 Branches:
+Main Repo will contain these Branches:

-Main - Main Working Branch
+Main - Main Branch - Should not be working in this branch Staging - All Prs should go to this branch user-x - Branch should be based on staging and then pr from this branch into staging Release - Release state
 Rework - Refactoring/Rework branch
 Version x - Staging Builds for the next Eco Version